mitchellgordon95/mitchellgordon95.github.io/books.md

 Elements of Information Theory - Cover and Thomas

 The Science of Enlightenment - Shinzen Young
+In the Buddha's Words: An Anthology of Discourses from the Pali Canon - Bhikkhu Bodhi
 Waking Up - Sam Harris

 Come As You Are - Emily Nagoski